 While the Bubble hotel in Iceland is quite comfortable, there are a few practical things you should know before going.
 Here I have tried to explain everything you should know when considering a stay at Iceland’s bubble in the following points but you are welcome to send me an email or leave a comment at the bottom of the post.

-How much is it to sleep in a bubble in Iceland?
+How much is it to sleep in the Bubble Hotel in Iceland?

-Sleeping in a bubble is not cheap and comes to about $600 per person including the Golden Circle tour and the night in the bubble.
+Sleeping in a bubble is not cheap and comes to ISK 59,900 (roughly US$500) per person including the Golden Circle or South Coast tour and the night in the bubble.
 This price does not include dinner or breakfast, which you will be able to purchase at the two meal stops included in the itinerary at two local restaurants that were quite good and reasonably priced for Iceland standards.

-If you were to book the tour alone you could be paying around $300-400 per person for a small group size, without the Secret Lagoon and without the entertaining and interesting Olaf, our guide for the day, who was an avid music fan, musician and Sigur Ros mentor.
+Solo travelers will have to fork out a bit more with an additional ISK 29,950 (US$245).
+Our entertaining and interesting guide for the day, Olaf, who was an avid music fan, musician and Sigur Ros mentor was brilliant and made the price worthwhile.
 His anecdotes were well worth the extra cash!

 This is the one million dollar question.